ncmhe/ncmhe.github.io/index.md

 # How to Submit

 Papers must be no longer than 2 pages in IJCAI-PRICAI format.
 The official template can be downloaded from the link [here](https://www.ijcai.org/authors_kit).
-Accepted abstracts will be publicized on this workshop website.
-The submission system will be available soon.

 ## IMPORTANT DATES